wayn-r/lovelace-lcars-card/flattened_codebase.md

     if (processedElements.has(currentParentId)) {
       return;
     }

-    // Add current parent to its own processed set copy for this branch of recursion const currentProcessedElements = new Set(processedElements);
+    const currentProcessedElements = new Set(processedElements);
     currentProcessedElements.add(currentParentId);

     const parentElement = this.elementsMap?.get(currentParentId);
     if (!parentElement) return;

-    const dependentsOfCurrentParent = this._findDependentElements(currentParentId);
+    const dependentsOfCurrentParent = this.findDependentElements(currentParentId);

     for (const dependency of dependentsOfCurrentParent) {
       const dependentElement = this.elementsMap?.get(dependency.dependentElementId);
       if (!dependentElement) continue;

-      const displacementFromParentEffect = this._calculateAnchorDisplacement(
+      const displacementFromParentEffect = this.calculateAnchorDisplacement(
         parentElement,
         dependency.targetAnchorPoint,
         [parentTransformEffect]